Two9A/robin-irc/README.md

 Finally, use a web browser to get into a Robin chat (the bridge doesn't have the ability to click on the Participate button).

+## Configuration

+The included `robin-irc.ini` file comes pre-configured with a few channels and body filters.
+Once the server is started, the configuration file is read every 5 minutes; thus, filters and channels can be changed without your IRC client dropping connection.

+The same refresh interval applies for automatic votes: if the `general.autovote` configuration setting is changed to one of `INCREASE`, `CONTINUE` or `ABANDON`, the new vote will be broadcast within five minutes.

 ## Caveats

 Oh, where do I start?